krutoo/showcase/README.md

   /** Affects position of link to story in menu, greater values makes links upper. */ menuPriority?: number;

+  /**
+   * For menu item of story it means that it will not be shown in menu.
+   * For "Category root" it means that click will not be open it.
+   */
+  menuPriority?: number;

   /** Parameters of building or/and displaying story */
   parameters?: {
     /**